Hotmoka/hotmoka/tutorial/Takamaka.md

       // hence the nonce is irrelevant and we handly use zero for it StorageReference gamete = (StorageReference) blockchain
         .runViewInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
-          (Signer.onBehalfOfManifest(), // an object that signs with the private key of the payer manifest, // payer
+          (Signer.onBehalfOfManifest(), // an object that signs with the payer's private key manifest, // payer
           ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit